 2014 PA Conference on Juvenile Justice

-The theme of this year's conference keynote and plenary sessions will focus on trauma as it relates to juvenile delinquency.
-Please join us in this unique opportunity to network and participate in plenary sessions, workshops, professional caucuses, awards programs and Resource Day.
+The theme of the conference keynote and plenary sessions focused on trauma as it relates to juvenile delinquency.
+It offered the unique opportunity to network and participate in plenary sessions, workshops, professional caucuses, awards programs and Resource Day.

 Wednesday, November 5, 2014